ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 As a developer of either a requesting service or of the SDS API itself, I need a user to access the service and to specify which locally available buckets should be used.

-1. The developer needs an EntraID user with the SDS role.
-The SDS API currently only allows users authenticated via EntraID, so a dev or test user needs to be created in EntraID before the API is usable locally.
+1. The developer needs an EntraID application with the SDS role.
+The SDS API currently only allows applications authenticated via EntraID, so a dev or test application needs to be created in EntraID before the API is usable locally.

-2. Create a configuration file for the client, name it `{client}.json` and place it in the `clientconfigs` directory.

-    Example content in file `clientconfigs/000-000-000.json`:
-    ```json
-    {
-      "client": "000-000-000",
-      "service_id": "sds-api-test",
-      "bucket_name": "local-sds"
-    }
+2. Use the `configbuilder.py` CLI helper to add a config

+    ```bash
+    $ ./configbuilder.py add
     ```

 3. Update the ACL policy to allow the new client to access the routes they need.
 For purely local development, you can